 I laughed nervously, shook my head "no," and said I'd wait where I was until he brought the car around.

 Joan's Hostel lived up to the positive reviews on Hostelworld.
-The owner used to live here, and she's furnished it to feel like you're staying in somebody's home.
+The owner used to live here, and she has furnished it to make it feel like you're staying in somebody's home.

-The WiFi is some of the strongest I've found on this trip, and it's located around quite a few restaurants and ATMs, as well as a large, modern supermarket, so you don't have to go far to resupply.
-A dorm bed costs $15/night.
+The WiFi is some of the strongest I've found on this trip, and it's conveniently located near several restaurants and ATMs, as well as a large, modern supermarket, so you don't have to go far to resupply.
+A dorm bed costs $15 per night.

 Across the street from Joan's Hostel is an inexpensive Italian restaurant and cafe serving excellent personal pizzas.
 I ate here on my first night.